databrary/www/databrary/input/pages/user-guide/code-of-ethics/investigators.md

 Investigators agree to follow Databrary's Best Practices in Data Security for any information they draw from Databrary or collect to contribute to Databrary.

-Investigators agree that they have read and understood the Databrary Bill of Rights, the Databrary Data Sharing Manifesto, and other Databrary policies.
+Investigators acknowledge that they have read and understood the Databrary Bill of Rights, the Databrary Data Sharing Manifesto, and other Databrary policies.